uujuju1/TPT-Subframe-Mod/README.md

 The Powder Toy (Subframe Chipmaker Mod)
 =======================================

 This is a mod of The Powder Toy for subframe chipmakers.
-Subframe technology refers to a collection of tricks used to reduce computation cycles in electronic components to a single frame.
+Subframe technology refers to a collection of tricks used to reduce computation cycles in eLectronic components to a single frame.

 For the full experience, add the lines from [autorun.example.lua](autorun.example.lua) into your autorun.lua.